Freezing bananas is a great idea for several reasons.:

 - My kids like frozen bananas for a treat.

 - Freeze bananas that are about to go over ripe and then thaw when you want to make banana bread.

 Slice your bananas as desired and lay out on a freezer paper lined cookie sheet.
-I like 1 to 2 inch pieces.
-Bananas can also be frozen whole.
+I like 1-2″ pieces.
+Can you freeze bananas whole?
+Yes, bananas can also be frozen whole.

 Place in the freezer.
 When frozen solid package in freezer bags.
 This freezes each piece separately and allows you to remove just as much as you need.

 When you package the bananas, remove as much air as possible from the bag.
 Be sure and date and label your freezer bags.

 - Peel bananas

 - Line a cookie sheet with freezer paper.

 - Slice bananas as desired and lay them on the cookie sheet.

 Freezing cherries to preserve them is easy and gives you a taste of summer, even when there’s snow on the ground.
 Sweet and delicious!
 Discover the tips and tricks for freezing cherries here.